top of page

 Stay with me on this for a moment.

 I’m a woman of my word.
 If I say something, I do it.
 I’m committed to honoring that.
-If I don’t follow through and do what I say I’m going to do, I’m not just breaking a commitment to other people, I’m breaking a commitment to myself, too.
+If I don’t follow through and do what I say I’m going to do, I’m not just breaking a commitment to other people, I’m breaking a commitment to myself.
 It's not just about what I say, it's also about what I do.

 My mom was right.
 Actions speak louder than words.